Mulch volcanoes kill trees: Let’s end this deadly decorative fad that has swept the landscaping industry

 Tidy mulching is great, but tidy doesn’t have to kill.
 Make a crisp circle of mulch around the tree, but keep the mulch 3 inches from the trunk.

 Don’t take Sustainable Saratoga’s word for it.
 Tree experts from Cornell, from across New York State, and from around the country have condemned “mulch volcanoes” as extremely harmful to the health of trees.

-- Some cities and municipal tree steward programs have used their urban forestry websites to educate against “mulch volcanoes.”
+Some cities have used their urban forestry websites to educate against “mulch volcanoes.”

 YOU CAN HELP.
 HELP SPREAD THE WORD.
 Share this information widely.
 Share it with friends and neighbors.
 With your landlord.
 With fellow condo owners.
 With businesses you patronize.
 With anyone who has responsibility for maintaining commercial properties where “mulch volcanoes” are killing trees.